 The Global Executive MBA Program of HHL and EADA

-The structure of the 21-month program has been adapted to the professional and personal needs of international managers.
-For the MBA double degree from HHL and EADA, participants must successfully complete eight six-day residential weeks on various management disciplines and write a Master's thesis.
+The Global Executive MBA Program of German HHL Leipzig Graduate School of Management and Spanish Escuela de Alta Dirección y Administración (EADA) focuses on the development of leadership skills and teaches about intercultural competence and the economic peculiarities of management in Southern and Northern Europe as well as Brazil, China and India.
+The program, which uses English as the classroom language, is designed especially for executives who have obtained significant professional experience but have not studied business administration.
+The structure of the 21-month Executive Program has been adapted to the professional and personal needs of international managers.
+For the Executive MBA double degree from HHL and EADA, participants must successfully complete eight six-day residential weeks on various management disciplines over the course of 21 months and write a Master thesis.
 The Global Executive MBA Program consists of six compulsory modules of which three must be completed in Germany and three in Spain.
 Another two of three electives have to be completed at renowned business schools in Brazil, China or India.
-In addition to teaching core competencies in economics, the development of key qualifications such as communication, negotiation, conflict and diversity management as well as intercultural management abilities which are essential for international leadership positions is a vital part of the program.
+In addition to teaching core competencies in economics, the development of key qualifications such as communication, negotiation, conflict and diversity management as well as intercultural management abilities, which are all essential for international leadership positions, is a vital part of the program.
 Admission requirements for the Global Executive MBA program are a first-level academic degree, a minimum of five years professional experience of which at least three years is in a leadership position, and an excellent command of English.
 The tuition fees, including course material as well as room and board during the residential weeks, amount to EUR 43,000. www.hhl.de/gemba